hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 - `AacFlLayer OverrideValue(AacFlIntParameter toBeForced, int value)`<br/>
 Set the Int value of `toBeForced` parameter to `value` in the animator.

+- `AacFlLayer CopyParametersAndOverridesTo(AacFlLayer otherLayer)💡<br/>
+Copy all created parameters to the other layer, and overrides it with a value if a value was stored.

 #### Edit avatar mask

 - `AacFlLayer WithAvatarMask(AvatarMask avatarMask)`<br/>